-1.3 Safeguarding and promoting the welfare of children (everyone under the age of 18) is defined in Keeping Children Safe in Education as:
+- 1.3 Safeguarding and promoting the welfare of children (everyone under the age of 18) is defined in Keeping Children Safe in Education as: - Providing help and support to meet the needs of children as soon as problems emerge

-- Protecting children from maltreatment - Preventing impairment of children's mental and physical health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - Taking action to enable all children to have the best outcomes - 1.4 Our School has a whole-School approach to safeguarding, which ensures that keeping children safe is at the heart of everything we do and underpins all systems, processes and policies.
+- Protecting children from maltreatment, whether that is within or outside the home, including online - Preventing the impairment of children's mental and physical health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - Taking action to enable all children to have the best outcomes - 1.4 Our School has a whole-School approach to safeguarding, which ensures that keeping children safe is at the heart of everything we do and underpins all systems, processes and policies.
 It is important that our values are understood and shared by all children, staff, parents / carers, governors and the wider School community.
 Only by working in partnership, can we truly keep children safe. - 1.5 Our School is committed to keeping children safe and aims to: - Create a culture of vigilance where the welfare of our pupils is promoted and where timely and appropriate safeguarding action is taken. - Establish and maintain an environment where pupils feel safe and secure, are encouraged to talk and are listened to. - Ensure that pupils know that there are adults within the School who they can approach if they are worried or are in difficulty. - Ensure pupils receive the right help at the right time to address risks and prevent issues escalating.
 This includes identifying emerging problems and those children who may benefit from early help. - Include in the curriculum activities and opportunities which equip pupils with the skills they need to stay safe from abuse and to develop healthy and safe relationships. - Include in the curriculum material which will help pupils develop realistic attitudes to the responsibilities of adult life, particularly with regard to childcare and parenting skills. - Protect children from harm and to ensure that they are taught in a way that is consistent with the law and our values and to promote respect for all others. - Facilitate understanding of wider issues within the context of learning about the values on which our society is founded and our system of democratic government. - Provide a curriculum which actively promotes the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs. - Promote tolerance of and respect for people of all faiths (or those of no faith), races, genders, ages, disability and sexual orientations. - Make parents/carers aware of the School policies and practice for safeguarding and ensure that, wherever possible, every effort will be made to establish open and honest effective working relationships with parents and colleagues from partner agencies. - Promote positive mental health and resilience.
 Positive mental health is the concern of the whole community and we recognise that Schools play a key part in this.